Factorization homology I: higher categories: Tangential structures

 \end{remark}

 For each stratified space $X$, the assignment

 defines a constructible sheaf of spaces on $X$.
 In contrast with ordinary differential topology, where `constructible' and `locally constant' are the same notion, the existence of a vari-framing on a stratified space has strong global implications.
-We demonstrate this as the next observtion.
-To state it we use that a smooth $n$-manifold $\ov{M}$ with boundary defines a stratified space whose underlying topological space is that of $\ov{M}$, whose stratification $\ov{M}\to \{n-1<n\}$ is such that the $(n-1)$-stratum is precisely the boundary, and whose conically smooth structure is inherited from the smooth structure of $\ov{M}$. \begin{lemma} Let $\ov{M}$ be a compact connected smooth $n$-manifold with boundary whose boundary is not empty.
-Then a vari-framing on $\ov{M}$ determines a framed diffeomorphism
+We demonstrate this as the next remark.